Komefumi/YourFuncsImaged_API/README.md

 You're free to use this project as you see fit!

 UPDATE 3/1/21: There is slow progress on this project, will need to speed up soon.

+UPDATE 4/1/21: Paradigm shifts in personal life.
+Will finish this project quickly.